beyonddream/beyonddream.github.io/posts/post-6.md

   &check_and_remove_control_M_character if($opts{removeControlChar});
 ```

 From git history, the above script was written ~9 years ago.
-If I have to judge the code quality now, I would think it fared well in terms of code size to functionality and I was able to understand what it does (subjectively speaking).
-I forgot what `tie` and `untie` does but I first vaguely guessed and then confirmed via github copilot that it associates an array with the lines in a file via `Tie::File` module.
-When the array is updated, `untie` commit's the changed back to the file via same `Tie::File` module.
-I had the good sense to add comments and descriptive subroutine name while the option name `removeControlChar` could have been `files`.
-By taking advantage of local agentic tools, I could add this script to my `$PATH` and enable agents to use them to clean files containing CTRL+M characters before opening a pull request.
+If I have to judge the code quality now, I would think it fared well in terms of code size to functionality and I was able to understand what it does.
+I forgot what `tie` and `untie` does but vaguely guessed and then confirmed via github copilot that it associates an array with the lines in a file via `Tie::File` module.
+When the array is updated, `untie` commit's the changes back to the file via same `Tie::File` module.
+I had the good sense to add comments and a descriptive subroutine name while the option `removeControlChar` could have been named as `files`.
+In present time, by taking advantage of local agentic tools, I could add this script to my `$PATH` and enable agents to use them to clean files containing CTRL+M characters before opening a pull request.
 When I first ran and saw it worked, I must have been on cloud nine and started liking Perl with warts and all.
 I think programmers ardently support their favorite languages with tooth and nail not because of its technical merit but the original magic it made them feel when they finally got a useful program to do their bidding.
 It is emotions all the way down.

 ### 2) Bounded mock data generator